mpemburn/sshell/README.md

 DB_USERNAME=[username]
 DB_PASSWORD=[password]
 ```
+Then:

+`php artisan key:generate`

+...to add the application keys to `.env`

+`npm install`

+...to install modules needed to compile the JavaScript and CSS assets.

+`npm run build`

+...to do the asset compiling.

 After creating the `sshell` database in Mysql, run migration to create the data tables:

 `php artisan migrate`